YaLTeR/hl-capture/README.md

 [Internal rustdoc](https://yalter.github.io/hl-capture)

+**hl-capture is deprecated. [bxt-rs](https://github.com/YaLTeR/bxt-rs) provides new video recording tools which use Vulkan and support Windows.**

 hl-capture is a tool for recording Half-Life videos on Linux, written in Rust.
 It's similar to [Half-Life Advanced Effects](http://www.advancedfx.org/), but focuses on video capturing rather than advanced movie-making functionality.

 hl-capture is designed to be **fast** and **convenient**.
 Video and sound are encoded with [FFMpeg](http://ffmpeg.org/) right away into any desirable format like `mp4`, `mkv` or `webm`.
 This, together with utilizing multiple threads and GPU-accelerated processing, makes hl-capture way faster than HLAE or Source's startmovie.